UVic-Data-Science-for-SE/course/slides/llm-intro.md

 # Attention and Transformers

-Another approach is to use deep learning via attention models in transformer models.
+###### Another approach is to use deep learning via attention mechanisms in transformer models.
 This is how BERT, GPT3, T5 etc work.

 Digression: supervision.
 Supervision is when a human labels or validates the machine's results.
 Fully supervised = humans provide a complete, labeled dataset.
 Unsupervised - there is no label, the machine just tries to clump similar things together.
 Weakly supervised: the human annotates a few important instances to bootstrap the machine.
 Self-supervised: the machine manipulates the data to "hide" various pieces in order to train.
 Masking is a self-supervised training approach.
 Which of these is most effective, and which is most costly?

 Two key concepts in these language models: attention, and transformers.

+##### Digression: structure and abstractions in language.
+Tokens, parts of speech, grammar, semantics.

 ## Transformers

-A transformer is a ML archtecitrue that encodes an input and decodes output:
+A transformer is a ML architecture that encodes an input and decodes output:

 ![encoder architecture from jalammar](http://jalammar.github.io/images/t/The_transformer_encoders_decoders.png)